ChickenProp/chickenprop.github.com/drafts/uk-self-assessment.md

 <a href="/images/uk-self-assessment/05.01-tax-refunded.png"><img src="/images/uk-self-assessment/05.01-tax-refunded.png" style="max-width: 100%" alt="screenshot"></a>

-I got a tax rebate in tax year 2020-2021 from 2019-2020, and then another in tax year 2021-2022 from 2020-2021.
+I got a tax rebate in tax year 2019-20 from 2018-19, and then another in tax year 2020-21 from 2019-20.
 I think neither of these is what it's asking about.
-Rather, I think this is asking about rebates in tax year 2020-2021 from tax already paid in that tax year.
+Rather, I think this is asking about rebates in tax year 2020-21 from tax already paid in that tax year.

 ---

 Having filled in those three pages, I get an overview page listing what I've filled in so far and what I still need to do.
 The first thing to do is income.
 I only had one employer this year, so I only have one section for that.

 The first three questions are answered by my P60, which I was able to find because my employer emailed it to me.
 They want to know my employer's PAYE reference, my pay before tax taken off, and my tax taken off.
-(My P60 agrees with my own records about how much tax I paid.)

 These last two are "optional".
 First time I did this, I thought that meant "we have a copy of your P60 too, so if you don't fill this in we'll fill it in for you".
 Nope, it means "if you don't fill this in we'll think it's 0".